frontfoot/overlay_me/README.md

 ## Known problems

 - you can't find the panel? it's probably hidden aside (previous bigger screen location) or hidden (press 'h')
-- you see the overlay but can't drag it? the 'Content on Top' option is probably on (press 'c')
+- you see the overlay but can't drag it? the 'Content on Top' option is probably on (press 't')

 ## Author